lukelarue/losiento/rules.md

 ### 5.5 Safety Zones

 - The last few squares before each player’s Home are that player’s **Safety Zone**, specially colored to match their Home.
+- For each color, the Safety Zone is a short **inward lane** off the main track made up of **5 Safety Zone spaces** that lead into that color’s single Home space.
 - Only pawns of that color may enter that Safety Zone.
 - While in a Safety Zone, pawns are **safe**:
   - They cannot be bumped by opponents.